sourcegraph/handbook/content/support/index.md

 >Best,
 >Dan

-This response, like all others, should come through HubSpot's service or conversations pages, not via a personal email client.
-"Adding" a teammate to the thread should occur by assigning them ownership of the ticket in HubSpot and, ideally, sharing a link to the ticket with them in Slack.
+This response, like all others, should come through Jira's queues pages, not via a personal email client.
+"Adding" a teammate to the thread should occur by assigning them ownership of the ticket in Jira and, ideally, sharing a link to the ticket with them in Slack.

+Make sure to follow up and check in with ticket owners to confirm their ability to solve the issue and close the ticket.
+Gentle and kind reminders are totally okay!

 #### Support owners